 The Supreme Administrative Court of Lithuania was formed and started its activities from the 1st of January 2001, following the amendment of Law on the Establishment of Administrative Courts of 19th of September 2000.

 The Supreme Administrative Court is composed of the President, the Vice-president and other justices.
-At present there are nineteen justices serving at the Court.
+At present there are twenty-one justices serving at the Court.
 Cases at the Supreme Administrative Court are heard by a chamber of three justices, an extended chamber of five or seven justices or a plenary session of the Supreme Administrative Court.

 The Lithuanian system of administrative courts consists of the Supreme Administrative Court of Lithuania and two regional administrative courts (Vilnius Regional Administrative Court and Regional Administrative Court of Regions which has four chambers – Kaunas, Klaipėda, Šiauliai and Panevėžys).
 According to the Law on Administrative Proceedings, the Supreme Administrative Court is the appellate instance for decisions, rulings and orders passed by regional administrative courts as the courts of the first instance.

 The Supreme Administrative Court of Lithuania, as the supreme judicial institution in administrative cases, develops uniform case-law of administrative courts in interpreting and applying laws and other legal acts.
 Individuals, persons defending public interest and other persons, defending themselves against unlawful actions of state authorities (officials), usually first apply to courts of the first instance, the decisions of which may then be appealed against the Supreme Administrative Court of Lithuania.
 Rulings of the Supreme Administrative Court of Lithuania are final and not subject to appeal.